Community Profile: Coachella

 The average annual concentration of particulate matter (PM2.5) is a common measure of air quality.
 PM2.5 refers to tiny particles in the air that are 2.5 micrometers or less in diameter, allowing them to penetrate the lungs.
 Particle matter can include a mixture of organical chemicals, wood, dust, soot, and metals; and can be released into the air from cars and trucks, factories, and wood burning and fires.
 Because PM2.5 can penetrate the lungs and bloodstream, it may cause many adverse health effects including lung and heart disease.

 The city of Coachella has an average annual concentration of 8.11 micrograms of PM2.5 per cubic meter of air according to data collected from 2012 to 2014.
 This is higher than the Coachella Valley average of 7.26, but lower than the Riverside County average (10.16) and the California average (10.37).

 The California OEHHA created an index measuring the average annual concentration of 13 common water contaminants in water systems to measure drinking water quality.

 The city of Coachella has an index score of 410.94, lower than the averages for the Coachella Valley (520.66), Riverside County (737.18) and California (472.37) - indicating better water quality in the city of Coachella than these other geographies.
 These numbers were measured as an average from 2005 to 2013.

-Sources Notes: All data in this community profile come from the 2016 5-year estimates of the American Community Survey with the exception of Healthcare Institutions, Financial Institutions and Nonprofit Organizations which come from the 2018 Reference USA Business Database and Air and Water Quality which come from the CalEnviroScreen 3.0.
+Sources Notes: All data in this community profile come from the 2016 5-year estimates of the American Community Survey with the exception of Healthcare Institutions and Financial Institutions which come from the 2018 Reference USA Business Database and Air and Water Quality which come from the CalEnviroScreen 3.0.

 Photo Credit: Noe Montes